mehravehj/Balanced-Mixture-of-SuperNets/README.md

-# Balanced Mixture of Supernets for Learning CNN Pooling
+# Balanced Mixture of Supernets for Learning CNN Pooling Architecture

 This repository contains the release of PyTorch code to replicate all main results, figures and tabels presented in the paper: Balanced Mixture of Supernets for Learning the CNN Pooling Architecture